Overview

 Third Party Registry Interfaces

-PULSEPOINT AED READINESS API
+AED READINESS

-The PulsePoint AED Registry Readiness API allows our partners, such as AED manufacturers and AED monitoring solution providers, to programmatically report readiness exemptions for devices stored in the registry.
+The NEAR Readiness API allows industry partners, such as AED manufacturers and AED monitoring solution providers, to programmatically report readiness exceptions for registered devices.
 This resource proactively creates issue-specific maintenance tickets for individual AEDs typically based on unattended sensor data.
 These maintenance tickets, also known as Reported Issues, are surfaced within the standard administrative workflow of the registry including immediate push notifications to responsible parties.
+The Readiness API aims to reduce the chance that non-operational devices could be recommended for use.

-PULSEPOINT AED REGISTRATION API
+AED REGISTRATION